 Search for keywords like “digital planner” “digital planning” “free planner stickers” etc. and you will get so many resources to look through that you can be on there for days.
 I made a board of a few I thought were a good place to start, in case you’re overwhelmed by the results of your keyword searches.
 For free stickers, I suggest checking out Victoria Thatcher’s site.
 You can easily turn her free planner stickers into digital stickers using the Good Notes crop function and the Magic Eraser app (more on that in my last post).

 Bonus Resource: My “Customizable Digital Bullet Journal for Teachers and Graduate Students” Course

 After a couple of years trying my hand at creating digital planners and journals (you can see and download them for free by going to my “Create” page), I’ve finally created one specifically for my main audience: college instructors/teachers.
 [If you’re not an educator, but your schedule fluctuates pretty heavily while still being quite structured (like with graduate school), the templates included in the journal will likely work well for you, too.]
 The journal is similar to the ones I’ve created before.
 But, this journal comes in a course that includes nine video tutorials on customizing the journal using the 37 templates I’ve created for it.
-The course costs $20 (though it might be selling on a discount depending on when you’re reading this post!), and comes with a 30 day money back guarantee.
+The course costs $20, and comes with a 30 day money back guarantee.
 If you want to see a free video preview of the journal and check out what topics I cover in the tutorials, here’s the page with all the details.
 [Or try a free sample.]

 Here’s a free video tutorial on how you can create your own page templates in these digital journals.

 And here’s a collection of planner inserts that are designed specifically for the grad school experience.
 They can be printed or added to a digital journal.